Tuition Remission for Dependents of Employees

 - All other eligibility requirements outlined in this policy are met.

 - This benefit covers tuition charges and audit fees.
 Fees not covered by this benefit include but are not limited to room and board fees, health service fees, student activity fees, information system fees, additional course fees, lab fees, books and supplies.

-- A spouse or dependent child working toward an initial bachelor’s degree (or the Fifth Year for Teaching program at DePauw) is eligible for Tuition Remission with course credit.
-A spouse or dependent who already has a bachelor’s degree is not eligible for Tuition Remission with course credit unless the class is in the education department and is required for admission to the Fifth Year for Teaching program.
+- A spouse or dependent child working toward an initial bachelor’s degree is eligible for Tuition Remission with course credit.
+A spouse or dependent who already has a bachelor’s degree is not eligible for Tuition Remission with course credit unless the class is in the education department.

 - A spouse or dependent child, including one with a bachelor’s degree, may audit a course for no course credit.

 - A spouse of an employee hired after July 1, 1971 may take courses at DePauw University on a space available basis provided the course would be offered without the spouse’s attendance.

 - A child of an employee hired prior to July 1, 1971 is considered eligible for Tuition Remission at DePauw University or at any post-secondary collegiate institution other than DePauw University.
 Eligibility is meant to extend to natural children, legally adopted children and step children (married or unmarried).
 Eligibility does not extend to foreign exchange students, foster children or married children’s children.